Hawthorn, Victoria: Transport

-Hawthorn is serviced by two railway stations; Hawthorn and Glenferrie.
+Hawthorn is serviced by two railway stations: Hawthorn and Glenferrie.
 It is also served by tram routes 16, 48, 70, 72, 75 and 109.

+The former Kew railway line originally cut through the Grace Park Estate in 1887 and the Barker railway station was on the northern boundary.
+The old train route is still easily discernible by the tract of parkland that gently curves through the streets.

 Sport

 The suburb is the spiritual home of the Hawthorn Football Club of the AFL.
 It is also home to the Hawthorn Citizens, a junior Australian rules football team who compete in the Yarra Junior Football League.

 Old Scotch Soccer Club are located at HA Smith Reserve and compete in the Victorian State League Division 2.

 There is a Cricket Club, the Hawthorn Cricket Club and as well as a Hockey Club, the Hawthorn Hockey Club in the suburb.

 The suburb also contains two tennis clubs, the Grace Park Tennis Club and the Hawthorn Tennis Club.